Items where Year is 1999

 Millard, N., Hole, L. and Crowle, S., 1999.
 Smiling through: motivation at the user interface.
 In: Bullinger, H.-J. and Ziegler, J., eds.
 Human-Computer Interaction Ergonomics and User Interfaces.
 Mahwah, NJ, USA: Lawrence Erlbaum, pp. 824-828.

 Cowley, C. K., 1999.
 Synthetic voice design and implementation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Biley, F. and Freshwater, D., 1999.
 Trends in nursing and midwifery research and the need for change in complementary therapy research.
 Complementary Therapies in Nursing and Midwifery, 5 (4), pp. 99-102.